ryanquir/apportionmentCalculatorRefactored/README.md

 * Christopher Joseph - tbh7cm
 * Pranav Ramkumar - vej8jz
-* Author 3 - netID
+* Ryan Quiram - zhe5qq

 ## Description on how to use your code